Drathveloper/TinderBot4J/README.md

 # TinderBot4J

 # Introduction
 Welcome to my Tinder Java bot.
-It features almost everything you would need to use Tinder without having to lose time passing and liking profiles.
+It features almost everything you would need to use Tinder without losing time reviewing profiles.
 Don't expect overcomplicated features like facial recognition or real conversation capabilities.

 # Features